MicrosoftDocs/ai-builder/ai-builder-docs/prediction-training-report.md

 ### Cause

-The table that you've selected as the historical outcome doesn't have enough rows in it for the model to be able to train itself to predict future outcomes.
+The table that you've selected as the historical outcome doesn't have enough rows in it for the model to train itself to predict future outcomes.

 ### Resolution